Waitemata Bridge Club /

 Sunday Social Bridge Sessions

 These sessions start at 1pm.
 Table money $7 plus a small plate per partnership for a shared afternoon tea.
 A sponsored event with prizes.
-The first session for 2026 is on Sunday February 22nd.
+The next session for 2026 is on Sunday April 19th.

 Training